 Though, those eye-catching burghs are the optimistic kingdoms of the then Malla rulers only.

 Nagarkot somehow is more famous for a day hike.
-Clear weather and good company could make your hiking more worthy.
+Clear weather and good company could make your hiking more worthwhile.
 During the hike, you can connect yourself with the locals as well as with nature.
 You surely become the green panther once you start hiking in this region.

 Horse riding, doesn’t it sound amazing?
 Well if you are adventurous enough to ride a horse.
 Then this must be your paradise land.
 With a simple conversation with the hoteliers, you can manage a horse to roam around Nagarkot.